Superstickboy/WST-Github-Basics-Hoth/README.md

 # WST-Github-Basics-Hoth
 WST Repository Practice For WST AVG Hoth Class

-Welcome to the Repository for the Class
+Heloo I am Mr SHarpe
+THis is repostory practice for the class.